vvvvvvss/CLCY/README.md

 3. **Network Layer**: Routes data by breaking it into packets and finding optimal paths across networks using IP addresses.

 4. **Transport Layer**: Segments data for transmission and reassembles it on arrival.
 It handles flow and error control to ensure accurate delivery.
-It controls the amount of data transmitted. it helps in error control, it performs the automatic repeat request.
+It controls the amount of data transmitted.
+It helps in error control, it performs the automatic repeat request.
 Protocols of this layer are TCP(Transmission Control Protocol) and UDP(User Datagram Protocol).
+TCP - Connection oriented transmission    UDP - Connectionless transmission
 5. **Session Layer**: Opens, manages, and closes communication sessions between devices, enabling checkpointing to resume interrupted data transfers.
 Authentications and authorization occurs in this layer.
 Session layer keeps a track of downloaded files.
 These files are recieved in form of data packets.

 6. **Presentation Layer**: Prepares data for the application layer by encoding, encrypting, and compressing it for secure and compatible transmission.